Miroslav Šatan: Personal life

 Šatan grew up in Topoľčany, Slovakia.
 He married his long-time girlfriend Ingrid in 2004.
 They have a son, Miroslav Jr., born in March 2006 and a daughter, Viktoria, born in July 2009, and live in Jericho, New York.
 Miroslav Jr. also plays hockey, and was drafted by the Washington Capitals in the seventh round of the 2024 NHL entry draft.

 Because Šatan's name is a heteronym of Satan, many devil-related jokes have been made at his expense.
-During his career, many sports-data sites (including Fox Sports, Sports Illustrated, ESPN and Yahoo) used the number 666 in the URL of Šatan's page.
+During his career, many sports-data sites (including Fox Sports, Sports Illustrated, ESPN and Yahoo Sports) used the number 666 in the URL of Šatan's page.
 A popular April Fool's joke had Šatan traded to the New Jersey Devils and been made captain of his new team, making Šatan the "leader" of the Devils.
-After Šatan announced his retirement in 2014, the Yahoo headline read: "Satan be gone!"
+After Šatan announced his retirement in 2014, the Yahoo Sports headline read: "Satan be gone!"